HISTORY OF WOODSTOCK

 - Country Joe McDonald – Country Joe & the “Fish” (Barry Melton) became popular for the “FISH chorus” associated with his Vietnam song, was a local favorite in Berkeley, where he lives, for anti-war rallies.

-- John Sebastian – (of the Lovin’ Spoonful) I once caught him live when he was doing warm up for standup comedian Steve Martin.
+- John Sebastian – (of the Lovin’ Spoonful) I once saw him live when he was doing the warm-up for standup comedian Steve Martin.
 The impatient and unappreciative audience shouted Sebastian off the stage in preference of Martin.

 - Sha-Na-Na – a New York ’50s revival and send-up band made up mostly of students from Columbia University, later made famous in the movie “Grease” where they appeared as Johnny Casino & The Gamblers.

-- Santana – Carlos Santana is playing a residency in Las Vegas now.
+- Santana – Carlos Santana was playing a residency at the Mirage in Las Vegas last time I was there.

 - Canned Heat